Clarinet advanced workshop

 Are there any other costs?
 Is there anything I need to bring?

 Students need their own Bb clarinet and supply of reeds.
 Music will be supplied and recommended by the tutor, usually one or two printed books (approx. cost £10 each).
-You may also be able to borrow music from public libraries or download it from IMSLP.

 Have you read our guide to local music shops and choosing instruments?
 Where to buy music and instruments This blog post lists some of our local music shops and gives specific advice on clarinets, pianos and more.